 - Negotiates with the insurance company so that you can focus on getting better

-William G. Kolodner, P.A. is a family-run law firm committed to treating our clients like family.
+William G. Kolodner Personal Injury Lawyers. is a family-run law firm committed to treating our clients like family.
 We know that you’re going through a difficult time.
 Our lawyers make sure to keep you updated about your case progress so that we can answer any questions you have.